Pisi-Deff/PasswordManager/README.md

  * pdo_mysql for MySQL/MariaBD
 * Access to a mail server for sending emails.

+Note: The application has currently only been tested with PostgreSQL databases.
+In theory, it should work with MSSQL/Oracle/MySQL as well, as their simple select/update and function syntaxes are similar.
+I would appreciate it if anyone can confirm that it does.

 # Installation

 * Download the latest version of the application from the GitHub repository.